TV equipment stolen from Pan Am Games' opening ceremony site in Chile, boosting security concerns

 The country’s government said crime increased 44% in 2022 in comparison with the previous year.
 Official figures also showed homicides doubled between 2016 and 2022, from 3.6 for every 100,000 residents to 7.

-Chile's goverment announced earlier this month that 3,000 police agents will work at the Pan American Games, the biggest sporting event the Andean country has hosted in years.
-Police presence at Estadio Nacional was greater Thursday than at the beginning of the week.
+Chile's government announced earlier this month that 3,000 police agents will work at the Pan American Games, the biggest sporting event the Andean country has hosted in years.
+Police presence at the National Stadium was greater Thursday than at the beginning of the week.

 Organizers of the Pan American Games had previously told The Associated Press they had increased their attention in check points at the gates of every sporting venue.